-There are situations when a mobile hotspot created on your Android Phone works fine on other devices but on your Windows PC it says: Connected, No Internet.
+There are situations when a mobile hotspot created on your Android Phone works fine on other devices, but on your Windows PC it says: Connected, No Internet.

-Recently I encountered a similar situation on a fresh install of Windows 10 Version 1809.
+Recently I encountered a similar situation on a fresh installation of Windows 10 Version 1809.
 Before this I was running Windows 7 SP1 and though I occasionally encountered some connectivity issues of this kind, it had never persisted to the extent I was experiencing in Windows 10.

 So what had changed?
 Nothing apart from the OS as I was still using the same Android phone and cellular network as before.

 Running the Network troubleshooter didn’t help and only returned: the Wi-Fi doesn’t have a valid IP configuration Error.

 A couple of thing suggested online that I tried to resolve the issue with include:

 - Reset your Wi-Fi adapter – this should be as simple as restarting your computer or replugging your external USB Wi-Fi Adapter.